Neuw84/CValue-TermExtraction/README.md

 http://cogcomp.cs.illinois.edu/page/software_view/POS

-For Spanish it has been tested Freeling.
+For Spanish it has been tested using Freeling.

 http://nlp.lsi.upc.edu/freeling/